Wii Party: Pair Games

 Players match up Miis wearing shirts of the same color into pairs to score points.
 The color of the Mii shirts are hidden until chosen.
 If players fail to match up a pair, they lose their turn.
 Players occasionally play duel minigames against each other to win a second turn.
 The player with the most points after all of the pairs are matched is the winner.
+Can be played single player with computer player as opponent.